phillord/kblog-metadata/readme.txt

 1. Unzip the downloaded .zip archive to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Upgrade Notice ==

+= 0.2 =
+Can now support multiple event titles on a single blog.

 == Changelog ==

+= 0.2 =

+1. kblog-title now allows setting of container titles independent of wordpress.

 = 0.1 =